learn-co-curriculum/rails-activerecord-models-and-rails-readme/README.md

 This is a basic migration that will create a `posts` table that will have title and description columns, along with the built in timestamps.
 [For a refresher on migrations, see this documentation](http://edgeguides.rubyonrails.org/active_record_migrations.html).
 This migration follows the standard naming convention.
 When you want to create a table, the migration's class name should reflect that; hence, `CreatePosts`.
 This is then reiterated by the `:posts` argument passed to the `create_table` method.
 The filename itself needs to be unique, and when you generate a migration automatically through a model or scaffold generator you will notice that the migration file name is prepended with a timestamp value to make sure there are no duplicate migration files.

-After running `rake db:migrate` we can see that our `db/schema.rb` file has been updated with our new posts table.
+After running `rake db:create` we can see that our `db/schema.rb` file has been updated with our new posts table.
 However, if we run our tests again we will still see them failing due to the same error: ``undefined method `create!' for Post:Class``.
 This is because we left out one very important piece of code from the `Post` model.
 In order to leverage built-in methods such as `.create!`, we need to have the Post class inherit from `ActiveRecord::Base`.
 Update the `post.rb` model file to match the following:
 ```ruby
 class Post < ActiveRecord::Base
 end